everythingpython/experiments/rich/freepy/README.md

 - Create a new virtual environment with python <=3.9 and activate it.
-- Install rich and all its requirements in the environment with `pip install -r requirements.txt`.
+- Install rich and all its requirements in the environment with `pip install -r ../requirements.txt` (If you have cloned the repo).
 - I'll make this a click-based package soon, but for now add the following line in your `~/.bashrc` file -

     `alias freepy=python <path_to_freepy>/freepy.py`